 Until about the seventeenth century, Irish was the normal everyday language of Ireland.
 At that time, though, the English who had colonised the country began to impose their own language and the Irish people gradually accepted this, mostly for economic reasons.
 All official business was conducted in English and the British economy dominated the country.
-This practical motivation to use English Trang $5/13 - M\tilde{a} \ d\hat{e}: 851$ grew even stronger when people began to leave Ireland in vast numbers in the nineteenth century.
-Families thought that it would be difficult to move to an English - speaking country such as America, Australia or England if they knew nothing but Irish.
+This practical motivation to use English grew even stronger when people began to leave Ireland in vast numbers in the nineteenth century.